davism02/Supervised-Machine-Learning---Predicting-Credit-Risk/README.md

 # Supervised Machine Learning Homework - Predicting Credit Risk

-In this assignment, you will be building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.
+In this assignment, I built a machine learning model that attempts to predict whether a loan from LendingClub is high risk or not.

 ## Background

 LendingClub is a peer-to-peer lending services company that allows individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
 LendingClub offers their previous data through an API.

 You will be using this data to create machine learning models to classify the risk level of given loans.
 Specifically, you will be comparing the Logistic Regression model and Random Forest Classifier.

-## Instructions

 ### Retrieve the data